mayankdahotre/mayankdahotre.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
 -->

+AI isn’t just transforming technology—it’s redefining intelligence itself.

+I’m deeply passionate about AI/ML, and Robotics, where algorithms don’t just process data but learn, adapt, and make intelligent decisions.
+My focus lies in robotic perception, manipulation, and control, exploring how AI enables machines to see, understand, and interact with the world in human-like ways.
+From deep learning for vision and grasping to reinforcement learning for autonomous decision-making, I’m fascinated by how intelligent systems evolve and improve over time.

+Beyond robotics, I leverage computational mechanics and Finite Element Methods (FEM) to enhance AI-driven engineering, ensuring that intelligent systems are not only smart but also structurally efficient.
+My expertise spans ROS, trajectory planning, deep learning frameworks (TensorFlow, PyTorch), and physics-based simulations, bridging the gap between AI theory and real-world applications.